alexhkurz/talks/on-variables-and-substitutions.md

      - metric spaces
      - topological spaces
      - ...

+  - Categories where objects are data-types and arrows are programs (*type theory*)

-  - Categories where objects are sets (with extra structure or not) and arrows are not functions but, eg, relations
+  - Categories where objects are sets (with extra structure or not) and arrows are not functions but, say, relations

-  - Categories where objects are not sets, but, eg, themselves points in a space and, eg, the arrows are paths connecting the points
+  - Categories where objects are not sets, but themselves points in a space and the arrows are paths connecting the points

-  - Categories where the set of arrows *A(a,b)* is replaced by an object in another category (enriched category theory)
+  - Categories where the set of arrows *A(a,b)* is replaced by an object in another category (*enriched category theory*)

-  - Categories where the both the set of object and the set of arrows are replaced by objects in another category (internal category)
+  - Categories where the both the set of object and the set of arrows are replaced by objects in another category (*internal category theory*)

-  - Categories that have two or more ways of composing arrows (monoidal categories, double categories, higher categories)
+  - Categories that have two or more ways of composing arrows (*monoidal categories, double categories, higher categories*)

   While it is the first item that is best known in the mathematical world, it is the other ones that are more interesting as topics of research inside category theory

+- Category theory is the way to go if you want to think "up to isomorphism".
+(Example: The skeleton of a category.)

+- Category theory can be understood as a set theory in which you dont use "is an element of" as the basic operation but "composition".
+This leads to a fantastic idea, namely *definition by universal property*.
+We have seen that there is a large variety of categories.
+If you make a definition by universal property, then it makes sense in all of these different examples.
+So category theory can be full of beautiful surprises where seemingly different constructions end up being instance of the same universal property.
+(Example: cartesian product.)

+- (Maybe that needs to be skipped for the talk as it would take to long and is not needed.)
+One of the most powerful notions of mathematics, comparable to the invention of the 0, is that of a *natural transformation*.
+It is the notion category theory was created for and plays a central role in the [first paper on the subject](https://ncatlab.org/nlab/show/General+Theory+of+Natural+Equivalences).
+I will just explain the main idea.
+In mathematics, early on, you encounter indexed numbers, such as x_i where i runs over an infinite set as eg in Taylor series.
+Later, one also needs indexed functions fi.
+A natural transformation generalises such families in the case where the indices are not a mere set but also a category.
+This happens all the time in mathematics and I give you just one example.
+We said that there is a category where objects are data types and arrows are programs.
+But some data types can be indexed, for example the type List(X) of lists over a set X, where the elements of set X are the elements you can put in the lists.
+Now functions

+        f_X: List(X) -> List(X)

+from lists to lists are also indexed by X. So which families of indexed functions are natural in this example?
+The natural transformations are what is called in programming the *polymorphic functions*, that is, the functions that have the same definitions for all X, or, the programs that would run correctly whatever X is.